 Financial Literacy at UNI

 Financial Literacy Requirement: All incoming freshmen are required to complete either Live Like a Student or Panther CashCourse.
-Please note: Live Like a Student has been cancelled for Fall 2020 due to COVID-19.
+Please note: Live Like a Student will not be offered in-person Fall 2020 due to COVID-19.

 Live Like a Student: Live Like a Student is a free, three-week financial literacy course offered throughout the year.
 Students attend 6 sessions to learn information about budgeting, financial goal setting, credit, retirement, and much more.

 Panther CashCourse: Panther CashCourse is a free, online financial literacy course offered through eLearning.
 It includes learning modules, articles, quizzes, and interactive calculators.

 Financial Literacy Month: The month of April is dedicated to a variety of sessions helping you take control of your finances.